TLampr/MultiNERD/README.md

 # MultiNERD NER

 This is a NER project based on the [transformers](https://huggingface.co/docs/transformers/index) and [datasets](https://huggingface.co/docs/datasets/index).
+The model used is [RoBERTa-base](https://huggingface.co/roberta-base), a language model pretrained with text from the english language, first introduced in [RoBERTa: A Robustly Optimized BERT Pretraining Approach](https://arxiv.org/abs/1907.11692), and released in this [repository](https://github.com/facebookresearch/fairseq/tree/main/examples/roberta).

 Two models are trained for two different versions of the dataset.
 These models are callsed <b>Model A</b> and <b>Model B</b>.